DS4PS/ds4ps.github.io/welcome.md

 Markdown is used on GitHub, Stack Overflow, and in R Markdown documents.
 Familiarity with the basics offers a lot of power in controlling how your analysis is presented to your audience.

+Checkout the R Markdown Gallery [HERE](https://rmarkdown.rstudio.com/articles.html).

 You can see some advanced R Markdown features [HERE](https://ds4ps.github.io/Data-Science-Class/HANDOUTS/R_Markdown_Template.html).

-Download an R Markdown Template for labs [HERE](https://cdn.rawgit.com/DS4PS/Data-Science-Class/d7a11a0e/TEMPLATES/MarkdownTemplate.RMD).

 Check out some [NICE THEMES](http://www.datadreaming.org/post/r-markdown-theme-gallery/) for R Markdown documents.

+Download a simple R Markdown Template [HERE](https://cdn.rawgit.com/DS4PS/Data-Science-Class/d7a11a0e/TEMPLATES/MarkdownTemplate.RMD).

+Embed Shiny Widgets in your documents to make them interactive [TEMPLATE](https://cdn.rawgit.com/DS4PS/Data-Science-Class/53c986f1/TEMPLATES/ShinyWidgetsDemo.Rmd).

+Check out some simple Flexdashboard [LAYOUTS](https://rmarkdown.rstudio.com/flexdashboard/layouts.html).

 <br><br>